Phone: 0121 204 3922

 - Transition Mathematics for Engineers (AM11EM).
 Teaching assistant.
 2010.

 - Probabilistic Modelling (AM40PM), MSc in Mathematics of Complex Systems.
 2011.

 My research interests lie in the area of non-parameteric Bayesian modelling of random output computer models.
 In particular I am investigating the extension of the Gaussian Process formalism to model complex output distributions utilizing a sound experimental design strategy.
-I am part of the MUCM
+I am part of the MUCM and ARCHA research groups.

 Recent research funding